microsoft/dotnet/Documentation/compatibility/some-workflow-drag-and-drop-apis-are-obsolete.md

-## Some WorkFlow drag and drop APIs are obsolete
+## Some WorkFlow drag-and-drop APIs are obsolete

 ### Scope
 Minor